emmy-codes/cat-adventures-python/README.md

 ![input_validation](https://github.com/emmy-codes/cat-adventures-python/assets/70635859/8b4928c6-6062-4822-8688-05a053e96f30)

 The flow of the game has 8 possible outcomes, 4 successful adventures, and 4 unsucessful.
 Below is a basic map of the journey which can be followed to see all alternatives and their outcomes.
-A link to the Lucidchart can be found [here](https://lucid.app/lucidchart/61e9461d-0d8e-4266-89c2-d76eccc03e25/edit?viewport_loc=-1550%2C-1746%2C2200%2C2270%2C0_0&invitationId=inv_bbcdbbb9-6f50-4cc3-8962-d0253276f94b)
+A link to the Lucidchart can be found [here](https://lucid.app/lucidchart/61e9461d-0d8e-4266-89c2-d76eccc03e25/edit?viewport_loc=-1550%2C-1746%2C2200%2C2270%2C0_0&invitationId=inv_bbcdbbb9-6f50-4cc3-8962-d0253276f94b) The screenshot is below:

 ![pp3_game_step_flow](https://github.com/emmy-codes/cat-adventures-python/assets/70635859/1ffe4a06-2c0b-4af7-858e-186a75102845)